MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ![Migration components](images/MigrationComponents.png)

-...When all is done, the **projectname-REF.xtoc** file can be copied over top of the original **projectname.xtoc** file.
+...When all is done, the contents of the **projectname-REF.xtoc** file will replace the contents of the original **projectname.xtoc** file.
 You'll use the **projectname-OP.xtoc** file with **con2md.exe**, the OP conversion tool, to convert your content from WDCML to MD format.
 It will also create a new **TOC.md** file for you.
 Finally, you can use **XX-ToBeRemoved.xtoc** and **projectname-OP.xtoc** to create a redirects CSV file so that MSDN can remove those WDCML topics and redirect requests to the specified topics.

 ### Refactoring goals
 1. Both the OP and REF XTOCs can have **only a single topic at the root of the TOC**.
 Create a new WDCML topic if you need to.
 Note that there will be a new WDCML topic that's parent to the future OP and REF content.